mltframework/mlt_web/plugins/FilterFrei0r-elastic_scale.md

 title: Elastic scale filter
 media types:
 Video
-description: This is a frei0r filter which allows to scale video footage non-linearly.
+description: This is a frei0r filter which allows one to scale video footage non-linearly.
 version: 0.2
 creator: Matthias Schnoell